a profit driven industry started by the desire for cheap trophy hunts

 The utter disregard for life is distressingly evident in this vile industry, this is quite simply about making money and to hell with the welfare of the animals they profit from.
 Lions make money from the second they are born and taken from their mothers, as volunteers continue to pay to feed these orphaned cubs, and visitors pay to cuddle them.
-Even after their death profits are maximised as bones of lions and tigers are sold, while the trophy hunter takes just the head – his prize home.
+Even after their death, profits are still maximised as bones of lions and tigers are sold, while the trophy hunter takes just the head – his prize home.
 The industry that is now the biggest animal welfare problem in South Africa is one that most hunting associations want to wash their hands of, but it could be argued that as the drivers of this industry they should take some responsibility for the current state of South Africa’s farmed lions – numbering 3 times the population of wild lions in South Africa.

 In May this year South African NSPCA made an inspection of one facility in the Limpopo area, and laid charges against the owners, the images below taken by the NSPCA in a follow up inspection they made in July.
 In spite of this, and the pending court case already filed against this facility in May, this second inspection shows again the appalling state and lack of care given to the lion cubs at this lion farm in Limpopo.
 The shocking images below, as well as a video released of a cub suffering from a neurological condition, are from the second inspection by the NSPCA in South Africa.
 Lions raised in captivity in South Africa have long been exploited by breeders, who’s focus is profit, and there are huge sums involved.
 The industry has moved into the profitable lion bone trade now, but can sometimes double its money by having the lion killed by a paying customer first.

 Some claim that this industry is beneficial for wild populations as it saves them from being shot by hunters, others that this industry has no impact on wild populations.
-This is also not the case, wild lions are stolen for this Industry, as this article shows.
-22 Botswana lions sold to farm in South Africa.
+This is also not the case, wild lions are stolen for this Industry, as this article shows where 22 Botswana lions were sold to a farm in South Africa.

 On 6th August.
 A South African Court ruling has finally signaled some good news for farmed lions in South Africa.
 The ruling that the 2017 and 2018 lion bone quotas of 800 and means that the consideration of animal welfare issues have to be taken into account.
 The immorality of breeding lions and tigers for the bullet and more recently for the lucrative bone trade has been discussed since the 1997 Cook Report first revealed it to the outside media.
 Yet, the industry has continued to thrive, in fact the number of lions kept in captivity has ballooned since the Cook Report.
 From around 2,000 to 8-12,000 today.